Some highly opinionated, unsubstantiated internet posts about the dangers of essential oils to our pets are scaring pet parents.

 The Facebook Tea Tree Oil Post

-- Essential oils may cause or exacerbate respiratory or liver problems in certain cats and other pets and therefore should be used with caution.
+- Diffusing essential oils around pets may cause or worsen respiratory or liver problems in certain cats and other pets, so use them with caution.
 When essential oils are actively diffused, tiny little oil droplets are inhaled and enter the lungs.
-Could the long-time use and inhalation of these oils cause something like secondhand smoke, which causes lung cancer?
+Could the longtime use and inhalation of these oils cause something like secondhand smoke, which causes lung cancer?
 The droplets also like to hang out in fatty tissues such as the brain.
 That doesn’t sound too good.

 - Essential oils should not be used anywhere near birds.
 Enough said.